top of page

 The Benefits

 According to Forbes Health, "While somatic therapy may not be the most well known modality out there, its benefits are well studied, and may prove helpful for a wide variety of people—especially when it comes to understanding how our emotions may effect the rest of our body."
-While somatic healing is not for everyone, for many people it can be an incredibly useful tool to reconnect with their entire human experience, learn about their nervous systems, and create more sustainable lives.
+While somatic therapy is not for everyone, for many people it can be an incredibly useful tool to reconnect with their entire human experience, learn about their nervous system, and create more rich and sustainable lives.
 It can be useful for managing emotional pain, sleep issues, concentration problems, complex and childhood trauma, attachment wounds, and more.

 Image by Kyle Mills